Are Allergies Bothering You This Spring?

 Additionally, with homes being built and remodeled more insulated and tighter than ever, many homes are nearly draft-free.
 In making homes more energy-efficient, we are also creating a number of issues.
 With less ventilation and improper filtration, allergens, harmful vapors, and contaminants get trapped and can accumulate to unhealthy levels.
 These may include:

 - Airborne pollutants – dust, dust mites, pet hair, dander, pollen, and particulates from clothing and furniture.

 - Biological contaminants – bacteria, viruses, mold spores, mildew.

-- Odors and vapors – tobacco smoke, cooking grease
+- Odors and vapors – tobacco smoke, cooking grease.

 According to the US Environmental Protection Agency (EPA), there are four things you can do to improve indoor air quality: source control, improved ventilation, air cleaning, and controlling humidity.

 Source control refers to removing the source of the pollutant from the home.
-Examples include not smoking indoors, removing animals, plants, unused solvents, and paint thinners.
+Examples include not smoking indoors, and removing animals, plants, unused solvents, and paint thinners.